 How to Test Your Life Jackets

-You can test foam life jackets by simply putting them on and floating in calm or confined water conditions.
-The vest should fit properly, when you float in the water.
-It should not rise up over your shoulders when your are in the water.
-If you cannot float safely with the life jacket, it can mean that the foam inside has lost its buoyancy and the jacket should be replaced.
+Test foam life jackets by putting them on and floating and in calm or confined water conditions.
+The vest should fit properly when you float in the water.
+It should not rise above your shoulders when in the water.
+The foam inside has lost its buoyancy if you cannot float safely in the water

 We hope these tips help you stay safe this summer!